lmtani/pumbaa/README.md

 cromwell-cli --help
 ```

-> **Obs:** You need to point to [Cromwell](https://github.com/broadinstitute/cromwell) server in order to make all comands work.
+> **Obs:** You need to point to [Cromwell](https://github.com/broadinstitute/cromwell) server in order to make all commands work.
 E.g.: running `java -jar /path/to/cromwell.jar server` in your localhost.

-### Example: Cromwell behind Google Indentity Aware Proxy
+### Example: Cromwell behind Google Identity Aware Proxy

 ```bash
 GOOGLE_APPLICATION_CREDENTIALS=/path/to/your/google/service-account.json